valtido/sentry-docs/src/collections/_documentation/clients/ruby/context.md

 -   `user`: a mapping of user context
 -   `transaction`: An array of strings.
 The final element in the array represents the current transaction, e.g. “HelloController#hello_world” for a Rails controller.

+&nbsp;
 ## Providing Request Context

 Most of the time you’re not actually calling out to Raven directly, but you still want to provide some additional context.
-This lifecycle generally constists of something like the following:
+This lifecycle generally consists of something like the following:

 -   Set some context via a middleware (e.g. the logged in user)
 -   Send all given context with any events during the request lifecycle